zinserjan/mocha-webpack/README.md

 ```

 Maybe you noticed that [entry](https://webpack.github.io/docs/configuration.html#entry), [output.filename](https://webpack.github.io/docs/configuration.html#output-filename) and [output.path](https://webpack.github.io/docs/configuration.html#output-path) are completely missing in this config. mocha-webpack does this automatically for you and if you would specify it anyway, it will be overridden by mocha-webpack.

-**Note:** mocha-webpack emits the generated files currently into `./tmp/mocha-webpack`.
-So you should make sure that this folder is ignored in your `.gitignore` file.
-In future versions this could be unnecessary.

 If you want to use JavaScript preprocessor such as [Babel](https://babeljs.io/) or [CoffeeScript](http://coffeescript.org/)
 in your webpack config file then give it a name ending with corresponding extension: